wehostvoip/fsteams/README.md

 #temporary for Let's encrypt
 ufw allow port 80/tcp

-#open firewall for MS Teams
+#open firewall for MS Teams, make sure to open also the ports for your SIP server
 #signaling
 ufw allow in from 189.90.58.142  to any port 5067  proto tcp ufw allow in from 52.114.148.0/32 to any port 5067  proto tcp